VideoAmp/flint/README.md

 (Docs to come...)

-Once in a REPL, you can use a `ClusterManager` to launch, manage and terminate clusters:
+Once in a REPL, you can use a `ClusterService` to launch, manage and terminate clusters:

 ```scala
 import flint._, service._, aws._